Suddenly Jobless or Without Health Insurance? Start Here.

 - ReliOn: Affordable test-strips and meter can be found at Walmart stores or online

-Today, there are also several glucose meter companies that require no prescription and no health insurance.
+Today, there are also several blood glucose meter companies that require no prescription and no health insurance.
 Their prices are often more affordable than paying for test-strips with a co-pay.
 These independent companies include:

 Organizations that help people afford medications & supplies